 This is a fine high end gendaito by Miyaguchi Yasuhiro, also known as Toshihiro (real name: Miyaguchi Shigeru), A Yasukuni shrine smith.
 The approx measurements are nagasa (length): 25 1/2″ ~ 64.7 cm, Sori (curvature): 5.5 bu & Motohaba (width) 1 3/16″ ~ 3 cm.
 The hamon is a wide hiro suguha.
 The nakago is signed “Ryūjin Miyaguchi Yasuhiro”.
 It is very unusual for a gendaito to be named “Ryujin”* which translates as “Dragon God”.
 It is dated “Showa ni-ju-nen go-gatsu kitsu-jitsu” which translates as “A lucky day in May 1945” The kabuto-gane bears a silver mon of a kikyo (Chinese bellflower) which, among others, is the mon of the Matsudaira family.
 With mint gunto mounts including tassel One side of the tsuka is bound with the usual triple kiku menuki whilst the other bears a shakudo and gold menuki of a minogane (turtle).
 Miyaguchi Yasuhiro is listed in: An Oshigata Book of Modern Japanese Swordsmiths 1868-1945 by John Scott Slough, Japanese sword smiths revised by Hawley, Nihon Toko Jiten – Shinto-Hen by Fujishiro, Toko Taikan by Tokuno Kazuo, & Yasukuni Tosho – Japanese Version by Kishida.
+New photos will be added soon.
 Read on below for more details…

 Miyaguchi Toshihiro / Yasuhiro, (1897-1956) also signed Kunimori, was the 3rd generation of Miyaguchi Ikkansai, grandson of Miyaguchi Shigetoshi (see Genealogy chart).
 He is of the Ikkansai Mon (school), “MINAMOTO KIYOMARO”, was the greatest master of the Shinshinto period and was also of this school.
 On December 23, 1932 the board of directors of the Yasukuni Shrine (Yasukuni shrine is devoted to the protection, and Memory of “SAMURAI, AND MILITARY WARRIORS”) approved the establishment of the “Nihon To Tanren Kaji”.
 Toshihiro was summoned and given the smith name Yasuhiro July 8th, 1933 by the war minister “Araki Sadao”!
 He was then appointed in charge of the Yasukuni Tanren Kai Foundation, he is also listed as one of the Founders.
 In 1933 he began producing swords at this well known, and prolific school of sword smiths.
 He worked at the Yasukuni shrine until 1936, where he produced approximately 500 swords.
 He was also given the the War Minister award at the Nihonto Tanren Kai held by the Dai Nippon Tosho Kyokai.
 Yasuhiro was skilled at horimono, which he learned from his cousin Kasama Ikkansai Shigetsugu.
 He also used the mei of “Miyaguchi Toshihiro” and “Miyaguchi Ikkansai Toshihiro”.